Maintaining a civil, safe and respectful environment in which learning can best occur is the responsibility of all members of our community.

 Adulteration of Food and/or Beverage (*).
 The intentional placement of drugs or other illicit substances into the food or beverage to be consumed by others, and without their knowledge and consent.

 Discriminatory Conduct (*) Engaging in conduct that has the purpose or effect of creating a hostile environment or which deprives another person of the ability to fully participate in the programs or opportunities of the college based on that person’s race, color, religion, ethnicity, national origin, disability or other characteristic protected by law (other than sex discrimination) or College policy is a violation of the Community Standards.
-Discriminatory Conduct may occur in a single egregious instance or may be the cumulative result of a series of incidents and may include, but is not limited to, acts of verbal, nonverbal or physical aggression, intimidation, or hostility.
+Discriminatory Conduct may occur in a single egregious instance or may be the cumulative result of a series of incidents and may include, but is not limited to, acts of verbal, nonverbal or physical aggression, intimidation, or hostility, including such conduct that occurs electronically or via socail media.
 Conduct that is alleged to be based on discrimination based on sex, including sex, sexual orientation, gender identity, or gender expression is addressed according to the processes set forth in the Sexual Harassment and Misconduct Policy, http://www.dickinson.edu/download/downloads/id/7383/current_dickinson_smp_-_28_apr_17.pdf.
 When there are allegations of discriminatory conduct based on sex, as well as the characteristics set forth in these Community Standards, the College will coordinate the investigation and resolution efforts to address Harassing Conduct related to the targeted individual’s sex, sexual orientation, gender identity or gender expression together with the conduct related to the targeted individual’s race, color, ethnicity, national origin, religion, age, or disability.
 Coordination of the investigation will not delay the prompt and equitable resolution of a report under this policy.

 Dating Violence (*) The College’s policy and procedures for dating violence and domestic violence, collectively referred to as “intimate partner violence”.